What Is The Climate In Ecuador

 Andean Climate (La Sierra)

 The Andes mountains create a completely different climate zone in Ecuador's highlands.
-But The climate in the Andes varies significantly with altitude, creating distinct patterns as you ascend.
-And in cities like Quito (located at approximately 2,850 meters or 9,350 feet above sea level), temperatures range from 7°C (45°F) to 20°C (68°F) year-round.
+The climate in the Andes varies significantly with altitude, creating distinct patterns as you ascend.
+In cities like Quito (located at approximately 2,850 meters or 9,350 feet above sea level), temperatures range from 7°C (45°F) to 20°C (68°F) year-round.
 The mountainous region experiences two distinct seasons: the dry season (May to September) and the wet season (October to April).

 Amazon Climate (El Oriente)